Unsecured Cargo Causing Truck Accidents

 RESPONSIBILITY FOR SECURING TRANSFER TRUCK CARGO

 The Federal Motor Carrier Safety Administration (FMCSA) regulates the U.S. trucking industry.
 Recently, they have updated the rules for securing cargo with revised regulations.
-The FMCSA stated that the intent of the revised requirements is to reduce the number of accidents.
-Accidents caused by unsecured cargo or cargo shifting.
-In order to prevent falling from commercial motor vehicles.
+The FMCSA stated that the revised requirements intend to reduce the number of accidents.
+Accidents are caused by unsecured cargo or cargo shifting.
+To prevent falling from commercial motor vehicles.

-In general, the FMCSA requires that cargo be firmly secured by structures of sufficient strength.
-Items such as tie downs or inflatable dunnage bags that fill space between articles of cargo.
+The FMCSA requires that structures of sufficient strength firmly secure cargo.
+Items such as tie-downs or inflatable dunnage bags fill space between articles of cargo.
 Additionally, shoring bars could be used.

 Cargo that is likely to roll must be secured and held in place by wedges, chocks, a cradle, or other means that will not come unfastened or loose while the vehicle is in transit.